Board of Commissioners

 The Department of Water and Power (DWP) is governed by a five-member Board of Commissioners (Board) appointed by the City of Big Bear Lake, City Council.
 DWP serves the City of Big Bear Lake and the unincorporated communities of Fawnskin, Erwin Lake, Lake William, Sugarloaf, Moonridge, and a small RV Park on the north shore of Big Bear Lake.

 Regular Board meetings are held at 9 a.m. on the fourth Tuesday of each month.
 The meetings take place at the DWP Board Room located at 41972 Garstin Dr. Big Bear Lake, CA 92315.
 Public comments are welcomed and encouraged.

 Barbara Willey previously served on the DWP Board of Commissioners from 2003 to 2009.
 She served on the Bear Valley Healthcare District board from 2012 to 2018.
-She was re-appointed to the DWP board in 2018 and began her term as Vice Cahir as of February 26, 2019.
+She was re-appointed to the DWP board in 2018 and began her term as Vice Chair as of February 26, 2019.
+Her current term is set to expire June 30, 2025.
 Retired from International Trade and Logistics, Barbara served on many National and Regional boards, including AAEI (American Association of Exporters and Importers), TMA (Toy Manufacturer's Association) and Southern California FTA (Foreign Trade Association) and the CCIT (California Council for International Trade).